farapara/capstone-project/README.md

 ## Random notes 🌈

 I've been given 4 weeks to apply all the stuff I have learnt during the previous 8 weeks of the Bootcamp.
-My App is definetely not perfect, but it's fun and after all it's my very first project to build from scratch, **SO** I love it for all the things that I learnt while building it!
+After all my App is pink, has a map, lots of pins and it's my very first project to build from scratch!
+It's been fun.
+It's been fun but now I am done!🥁🥲🎓